Helping Homeowners Remove Raccoons and Repair Raccoon Damage Since 1976

 While many species of wildlife have declined due to habitat loss associated with expansion of human settlements, raccoon populations have increased 20 fold in the past 70 years.
-Eighty percent of raccoons in the United States reside in urban or suburban (non-rural) areas (Prange, Gehrt, Wiggers, 2004).
-In a study of raccoon distribution and concentration among urban, suburban, and rural environments, Prange et al. (2004) found that the raccoon population in urban and suburban communities was dramatically higher versus a rural habitat.
+Studies have shown that 80 percent of raccoons in the United States reside in urban or suburban (non-rural) areas.
+In a study of raccoon distribution and concentration among urban, suburban, and rural environments, researchers found that the raccoon population in urban and suburban communities was dramatically higher versus a rural habitat.
 In the study, raccoon population densities averaged 55 per kilometer in an urban area, 67 per kilometer in a suburban area, and only 9 per kilometer in a rural area.
-There are more raccoons in cities than there are in the country.
+There are more raccoons in cities than there are in rural areas.

 Juvenile raccoons practice their hunting skills by catching and eating rodents that are attracted by undigested seeds and berries in the raccoons’ feces.
 Scientists theorize that these feces-feeding rodents may be easy prey for young raccoons because they become infected by a brain parasite (Baylisascaris procyonis) excreted by raccoons.
 Because this parasite can also infect humans, raccoons pose a risk to human health and should be controlled and prevented from occupying human-occupied structures.

-Baylisascaris procyonis (Bp) is a parasitic roundworm that is documented to infect nearly 100 different animal species, including humans (Murray & Kazacos, 2004).
-It is commonly referred to as “raccoon roundworm” due to its ubiquity among raccoons, and, is of particular interest to epidemiologists due to its zoonotic potential, meaning that the parasite can be transmitted from animals to humans.
+Baylisascaris procyonis (Bp) is a parasitic roundworm that is documented to infect nearly 100 different animal species, including humans.
+It is commonly referred to as “raccoon roundworm” due to its ubiquity among raccoons, and is of particular interest to epidemiologists due to its zoonotic potential, meaning that the parasite can be transmitted from animals to humans.

 Bp is a category of parasite known as neural larval migrans.
 These are worms that originate in the digestive tract, but migrate throughout the body, ultimately lodging in sensitive organs, such as the brain, eyes and spinal cord.